CallumJohnson/FactionsBridge/examples/getting_faction.md

 Bukkit.getLogger().info(f.getName());
 ```

 In this example, you grab the player from their username, then get their f player.
 The f player is all the factions info about the player.
-Then you get their faction, if they are in wilderness, this will return the same thing as `api.getWilderness()`.
+Then you get their faction, if they are in wilderness, this will return `api.getWilderness()`.